I'm on One

-"I'm on One" is a song by American hip hop artist DJ Khaled, released as the second single from his fifth studio album, We the Best Forever.
-The hip hop song features Canadian rapper Drake and American rappers Rick Ross and Lil Wayne and features production from Canadian producers T-Minus, Nikhil S. and Noah "40" Shebib.
+"I'm on One" is a song by DJ Khaled, released as the second single from his fifth studio album, We the Best Forever.
+The song features Canadian rapper Drake and American rappers Rick Ross and Lil Wayne and features production from Canadian producers T-Minus, Nikhil Seetharam, and Noah "40" Shebib.
 It was released for digital download in the United States on May 20, 2011.
+Remixes and freestyles were released from rappers such as Tyga, Meek Mill, Jamie Drastik, including other rappers.

 The song peaked at number ten on the Billboard Hot 100, becoming the first top-ten hit in the United States for both DJ Khaled and Rick Ross.
 The single was certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies.

 Music video

-DJ Khaled shot the music video for his "I'm On One" single featuring Drake, Rick Ross, and Lil' Wayne.
+DJ Khaled shot the music video for "I'm On One" featuring Drake, Rick Ross, and Lil Wayne.
 The visual was directed by Gil Green, with Birdman, Ace Hood, Wale, Gunplay and Mack Maine making cameos.
 The visual was shot in Miami in Drake's Condo House over Memorial Day Weekend.
 Various scenes in the video include the controversial drink Four Loko.

 The official music video for "I'm on One" was premiered during the BET Awards 2011.
 A video for the song's remix features a cameo from Ace Hood.